 The Dogs’ Bar was opened in St Kilda by Donlevy Fitzpatrick, who campaigned for years for more civilised drinking laws.
-It was Melbourne’s first bar, in a city that now claims to be the bar capital of the world, and remains popular for its wine by the glass, live music and open fire.
+It was Melbourne’s first small bar, in a city that now claims to be the bar capital of the world, and remained popular for decades for its wine by the glass, live music and open fire.

 He was a tireless campaigner against Victoria’s liquor laws which, at the time, permitted only pubs to serve liquor without a meal.
 His quest was eventually successful, allowing him to open the Dogs’ Bar in two renovated buildings in Acland Street, St Kilda.
 The law also changed to permit alcohol to be served at outside tables.

-The Dog’s Bar was the fore-runner of the many small bars that contribute to Melbourne’s unique character.
-It immediately became a trendy place to meet friends and, remarkably, has endured for thirty years.
+The Dog’s Bar was the forerunner of the many small bars that contribute to Melbourne’s unique character.
+It immediately became a trendy place to meet friends and, remarkably, endured for more than thirty years.
 It was getting a bit tired after several changes of ownership until a new team took over in 2015, determined to restore the venue to its former glory.

-However, others are more enthusiastic about the Dog’s Bar, saying “What a gem!
-Great selection of beer and wine, amazing food and well priced.
-We only dropped in for a pre dinner drink, but then stayed for dinner, stayed longer for the Friday night band, danced like no one was watching and did it all over again the next night!!”
+However, others were more enthusiastic about the Dog’s Bar, saying “What a gem!
+Great selection of beer and wine, amazing food and well-priced.
+We only dropped in for a pre-dinner drink, but then stayed for dinner, stayed longer for the Friday night band, danced like no one was watching and did it all over again the next night!!”